RobertDae/CCD-Flowdesign-Description/Input to Functional Units.md

 ## Classes for Functions
 In some programming languages functions can only be defined inside a class.

-If that's the case for your target language, then you need to assign your functional units to at least on level of modules, before you translate them into code.
+If that's the case for your target language, then you need to assign your functional units to at least one level of modules, before you translate them into code.

 ![Input in module](images/implementing_input/inputwithmodule.png)